 But the real action has shifted to the private sector.
 Most of the major EHR vendors continue to develop health information exchange capabilities focused primarily on users of their own software, but they are certainly capable of providing interoperability with sites using other products (usually for an additional fee).
 As consolidation begins to take hold, especially in hospital settings, these single-vendor solutions will encompass a larger and larger proportion of overall transactions.
 As health systems acquire more hospitals, clinics, and ambulatory practices, this vertical integration serves to concentrate interoperability transactions in internal enterprise/organizational HIEs as well.

 A number of important consortia have emerged as key players.
 The Commonwell Health Alliance, a consortium of leading EHR system vendors, is committed to facilitating anytime, anywhere access to patient records among its participants through the implementation of common standards and protocols.
 Commonwell’s architecture leverages a central coordinating hub which acts as a broker for participating organizations in performing queries of patient data and returns C-CDA documents in response to a query.
 Meanwhile, the Sequoia Project, a non-profit, non-government entity formerly known as HealtheWay that now manages the eHealth Exchange (EHE, formerly the Nationwide Health Information Network, or NwHIN, Exchange), launched a new collaboration called Carequality which facilitates point-to-point queries by providing a look-up service for participating sites.
 Unlike Commwell the response to a query is not restricted to any particular data format.
 In December 2016 Commonwell and Carequality announced an interoperability collaboration across the two projects.
 A strikingly large number of clinical sites in the US use software that is compatible with these two initiatives, though actual implementation at most sites is still quite a long way off.
-Finally, the Strategic Health Information Exchange Collaborative (SHIEC) is a national association for health information organizations and its Patient Centered Data Home project which is also implementing its version of “anytime, anywhere” access to patient records for its participating organizations.
+Finally, the Strategic Health Information Exchange Collaborative (SHIEC, now Civitas) is a national association for health information organizations and its Patient Centered Data Home project which is also implementing its version of “anytime, anywhere” access to patient records for its participating organizations.

 The original vision for nationwide health information exchange was a “network of networks” model where local HIEs would interact HIE-to-HIE to form a virtual national network.
 But notice that many of the new initiatives are essentially solving a different problem: they are enabling point-to-point connections across a wider geography and set of clinical sites.
 This seems more like a large, single national network rather than leverage of more distributed organizations or implementations.
 Only time will tell if these private sector initiatives will collaborate, converge or compete.
 And only time will tell of the limitations of ONC’s ability to influence and provide leadership will creates gaps or provide new opportunities for innovation.